-- Indicators of influenza activity remain below interseasonal levels. - ILI-related presentations to EDs remained stable in the past week and ILI activity at sentinel GPs remained in the lower range of values usually seen at this time of year. - There were no PCR positive influenza samples reported by PathWest in the past week. - With the exception of SARS-CoV-2, there was an overall decrease in non-influenza virus detections at PathWest in the past week.
+- Indicators of influenza activity remain below interseasonal levels. - ILI-related presentations to EDs increased in the past week and ILI activity at sentinel GPs remained in the lower range of values usually seen at this time of year. - There were no PCR positive influenza samples reported by PathWest in the past week. - There was an overall increase in non-influenza virus detections at PathWest in the past week.